Key Documents on Water Justice in Palestine

 The Environmental Impact of Israeli Settlements on the Occupied Palestinian Territories.
 This Middle East Monitor Fact Sheet (2012) covers Israel’s “systemic policy for the destruction of the Palestinian environment.”

 Thirsting for Justice shows how the arrangement written in the Oslo Peace Accords 20 years ago continues to allow Israel control over water distribution for Palestinians.
 Many European Union efforts to increase access to water for Palestinians have been demolished as Israel continues to sabotage water and waste projects.
-See Focus on West Bank: Thirsting for Justice: 2015 in review (PDF) and Gaza Water Resource Status 2015 (PDF).

 This UNICEF article (PDF) addresses inequitable access to water in the West Bank, as well as the Gaza Strip’s water supply, which is unfit for human consumption due to sewage, agricultural infiltration, and salt-water intrusion from the sea.